dyne/Zenroom/docs/article/views/decode_language_patterns.md

 For example, numbers are first-class in every language.
 Text strings are first-class in many languages, but not in C, in which the relevant first-class type is “pointer to a character”.

-In DECODE it is desirable to establish data structures containing attributes and entitlements as first-class data to be seamlessly processed by the language.
+In Zenroom any important data structure needs to be validated at start and become a first-class citizen to be seamlessly processed by other scripted functions.
+Following a declarative and non-imperative approach, developers can concentrate on the script while at the same time producing part of the documentation needed to define its data structures and functional constraints.

 # Conclusion